GabiKleebi02/PyramidHologram/README.md

 ## What will be added to this project in the future
 - add support for gif-files
 - (the ability to change the size of the display area)
-- add support for more sides to show the image &rarr; leading to more viewing angles